how-to-become-a-data-scientist-from-scratch

 How long does it take to switch careers to Data Science?

-With consistent effort, most professionals can transition in 6–12 months by following a structured learning roadmap, projects, and internships.
+Most professionals transition within 6–12 months by following a structured roadmap, building projects, and gaining hands-on experience.

 Do I need a degree to switch into Data Science?

-Not necessarily.
-A strong portfolio with real‑world projects, internships, and certifications can often substitute for a formal degree.
+No. Recruiters prioritize skills and projects.
+A strong portfolio, internships, and certifications can replace a formal degree.

 βœ… Data Science Roadmap Checklist